mukunda-/oncache/README.md

 Oncache provides a key-value cache with to a peer-to-peer broadcast system to deliver invalidation messages.
 Its primary purpose is an *easy-to-deploy* cache layer for a multi-node deployment, where the cache application is attached to every node.
-Invalidation delivery is O(n), so it is not intended for large scale.
+Message delivery is O(n), so it is not intended for large scale.
 The use case aims for clusters with less than 50 nodes, common in multi-tenant architecture or on-premises deployments.